Industrial technology - emphasis in electrical maintenance

 The TPM Professional Certificate is a 30-credit-hour program and can be completed in just two semesters.
 Some classes are eight weeks long and others are 16 weeks long.

 The program is designed to prepare students as industrial maintenance technologists or millwrights who can be employed in commercial, production, manufacturing, and other industrial settings.
 Students will learn the major maintenance disciplines including fluid power, mechanics and electrical and PLC controls.
 Students who successfully complete the program have the opportunity to take the Certified Maintenance and Reliability Technician (CMRT) certification exam offered by the Society of Maintenance and Reliability Professionals (SMRP).
 This certification is highly regarded by employers.

-Due to grant funding, this certificate has eligibility requirements.
+This certificate has eligibility requirements if grant funding is used.
 Eligible students may receive free tuition.
 Visit www.sfccmo.edu/applications for deadlines and to apply.

 Fielding Technical Center, Room 279B

 "Send me an email or leave me a voice message.
 I look forward to working with you."